 How to Deal with Codependent Parents

 Healing a codependent parent-child relationship requires professional help and patience.
-It may be difficult, particularly at first.
+It may not be easy, particularly at first.
 Like the twelve-step program, Codependents Anonymous offers mutual support and accountability to help members establish healthy relationships.

-- Attend Therapy: When it comes to dealing with codependent parents, there isn’t a one-way solution.
+- Attend Therapy: When dealing with codependent parents, there isn’t a one-way solution.
 At Lighthouse Recovery Institute, we see these dysfunctional relationships all the way through.
-This is why we incorporate family therapy sessions within our addiction recovery treatment plans.
+We incorporate family therapy sessions within our addiction recovery treatment plans.
 Focusing on healing and rebuilding the family nucleus is critical to achieving long-term recovery.
 A marriage and family therapist can also help an adult child focus on developing a healthy parental relationship.

 - Stop Enabling Them: Unfortunately, many individuals in a codependent relationship enable the abuse without realizing it.
 Remember to stay true and set your boundaries and voice whenever these boundaries are violated.
 Take control of your environment and stop enabling their abusive behavior by becoming active in your attempt to heal the relationship.

 - Find Counseling: While family therapy is part of helping your family heal as a unit, that’s not always feasible.
 If your codependent parent isn’t ready for treatment, that doesn’t mean you shouldn’t seek counseling.
 Find a counselor to help you develop and work on setting boundaries, deal with the situation, and proactively protect yourself with skills to prevent their toxicity from harming you.